awsdocs/aws-net-developer-guide/doc_source/csharp_cognito-identity-provider_code_examples.md

 ### Sign up a user with a user pool that requires MFA<a name="cognito-identity-provider_Scenario_SignUpUserWithMfa_csharp_topic"></a>

 The following code example shows how to:
-+ Sign up a user with a user name, password, and email address\.
++ Sign up and confirm a user with a username, password, and email address\.
-+ Confirm the user from a code sent in email\.
 + Set up multi\-factor authentication by associating an MFA application with the user\.
 + Sign in by using a password and an MFA code\.